 Although we were going to Copenhagen mainly to visit Tivoli Gardens, we still had a long list of other things we wanted to see and do while we were there, so we woke up on our first day in the city ready to hit the ground running on a self-guided walking tour of Copenhagen.

-The weather, on the other hand, had a completely different idea.
-Rain, below freezing temps, and surprisingly powerful wind was what we had to look forward to all day long.
-We made the best of it, though.
-We saw everything we wanted to see; we just didn’t linger at each place as long as we normally would have.
-We learned our lesson, and the next day wore an extra layer, but for our first day, we endured one very freaking cold walking tour of Copenhagen.
+The weather, on the other hand, had a completely different plan for us.
+Rain, below freezing temperatures, and surprisingly strong winds were what we had to look forward to all day long.
+We made the best of it, though, and saw everything we wanted to see; we just didn’t linger at each place as long as we normally would have.
+We learned our lesson and wore an extra layer the next day, but on our first day, we endured one very freaking cold tour of Copenhagen landmarks.

 The Little Mermaid

 We started the day off at one of the most beloved symbols of Copenhagen – the Little Mermaid.
 This famous statue by Edvard Eriksen of Hans Christian Andersen’s famous mermaid has been resting on the shore of Copenhagen’s harbor since 1913 and is visited by no less than three million people every day.

 Just kidding.
 I’m exaggerating, of course, but when you’re there, it sure feels like it.

 We made it to the Little Mermaid around mid-morning just as a tour bus was arriving, and very quickly afterwards even more people began to arrive.
 It took quite a while to grab a photograph in between the steady stream of selfie-takers, but our patience eventually paid off.